AustinTSchaffer/DailyProgrammer/easy/C271_CriticalHit/README.md

 | 1        | 10       | 1           |
 | 100      | 200      | 0.0001      |
 | 8        | 20       | 0.009765625 |

+### Implementation

+This challenge was completed with Lua.
+I chose Lua, because I wanted to learn.

+### Usage

+Unconfirmed.